Caballesjason/OBS-machine-learning/Decision Trees.md

 %% Complete algorithm later using the pseudocode plugin%%
 ## Split Selection
-For every split (branching of each intermediate node), we must select some formula to decide what examples go to each branch.
-Each formula must maximize __purity__, which how well we partition classes in each node.
+Before we decide what feature to use for a node, we need to decide on a formula to use to select the feature that maximizes __purity__, which how well we partition target values in each node.

 There are three types of split formulas we will discuss